-- (1) Stock option vesting schedules: all options granted on or before June 22, 2011 have fully vested.
-Options granted after June 22, 2011 vest over four years with 1/4 of the shares vesting per year starting on the first anniversary of the grant date, provided that the named executive officer remains an employee.
-See "Termination and Change-In-Control Arrangements" below. - (2) Time-based stock award vesting schedule: stock awards consist of restricted stock units granted on June 11, 2015, which will vest on June 11, 2017, provided that the named executive officer remains an employee; restricted stock units granted on December 8, 2015, as to 243,750 shares for Dr. Spana and 225,000 shares for Mr. Wills, which will vest in equal amounts over a three year period, provided that the named executive officer remains an employee. - (3) Calculated by multiplying the number of restricted stock units by \$0.44, the closing market price of our common stock on June 30, 2016, the last trading day of our most recently completed fiscal year. - (4) Performance-based stock award vesting schedule: performance-based restricted stock units granted on December 8, 2015 as to 325,000 shares as to Dr. Spana and 300,000 shares as to Mr. Wills, which expire December 31, 2017 unless the specified performance criteria is met.
-The performance-based restricted stock units were deemed vested as of February 2, 2017, the effective date of our license agreement with AMAG Pharmaceuticals, Inc. for North American rights to develop and commercialize bremelanotide for FSD.
-See "Stock Options and Restricted Stock Unit Awards" above and "Termination and Change-In-Control Arrangements" below.
+- (1) Stock option vesting schedules: all options granted on or September 6, 2016 have fully vested.
+Options granted after September 6, 2016 vest over four years with 1/4 of the shares vesting per year starting on the first anniversary of the grant date, provided that the named executive officer remains an employee.
+See "Termination and Change-In-Control Arrangements" below, except for performance-based options granted on December 12, 2017, which vest according to the terms of the grant described above. - (2) Time-based stock award vesting schedule: restricted stock units granted on December 12, 2017, as to 625,000 shares for Dr. Spana and 575,000 shares for Mr. Wills, which vest in equal amounts over a four year period, provided that the named executive officer remains an employee; restricted stock units granted on June 26, 2018, as to 356,000 shares for Dr. Spana and 303,000 shares for Mr. Wills, which vest in equal amounts over a two year period, provided that the named executive officer remains an employee; and restricted stock units granted on June 24, 2019 as to 236,000 shares for Dr. Spana and 202,000 shares for Mr. Wills, which vest in equal amounts over a four year period, provided that the named executive officer remains an employee.
+Both time-based and performance-based restricted stock unit awards prior to fiscal 2019 contain deferred delivery provisions providing for delivery of the common stock after the grantee's separation from service or a defined change in control.
+See "Stock Options and Restricted Stock Unit Awards" above and "Termination and Change-In-Control Arrangements" below. - (3) Calculated by multiplying the number of restricted stock units by \$1.16, the closing market price of our common stock on June 28, 2019, the last trading day of our most recently completed fiscal year.